minvws/nl-covid19-data-dashboard/packages/cms/README.md

   choose to **accept both changes**, so that you never remove any mutations.
 You do not have to worry about the order of the timestamps, as these mutations are sorted before they are applied.
-- When a feature branch gets merged, the `sync-after-feature` script is ran which adds new texts to production so that the communication team can prepare them for upcoming release.
+- When a feature branch gets merged into develop, the `sync-after-feature` script is ran which adds new texts to production so that the communication team can prepare them for upcoming release.
-- After a release, we run the `sync-after-release`, which then strips all keys from production that are not in use in development anymore.
+- After a release, we manually run the `sync-after-release`, which then strips all keys from production that are not in use in development anymore.
 This also clears the mutations log file which should then be committed. **Do not delete texts from development between deploying the release and running the `sync-after-release` script**.

 ### Mutations File